LauraBang22/cds-visual-exam/Assignments/Assignment1/README.md

 The data can be found [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/).
 You'll need to download the folder called **17flowers.zip**  and unpack it.
 Once you have unpacked it, then you need to move it to the ```in``` folder you have created in this repository.

 ## Reproducebility
+For this code to work, you need to be placed in the **Assignment1** folder in your terminal.

 Once you have downloaded the data and put it in the correct folder, you are now ready to run the code.

 I have created a ```setup.sh``` file that can be run from the terminal using the code: